Where did Bounce Rate go in Google Analytics 4?

 Analysts have relied on the metric “Bounce Rate” to understand how well users are engaging with a website for a decade, but it does not appear in the new version of Google Analytics (GA4).
 This post will explain why Google chose to remove Bounce Rate, and give you the information you need to transition to the new engagement metrics that have replaced it.

 What is Bounce Rate?

-Let’s start at the beginning: a “bounce” occurs when a user views one page on your site before exiting (I’m aware that you can manipulate this with “interactive”events, this is the general idea).
-You can take the number of bounces that occurred in a time period and divide it by the total number of sessions to get the metric Bounce Rate, and it’s common to compare the Bounce Rates of various campaigns or traffic channels.
+Let's start at the beginning: a “bounce” occurs when a user views one page on your site before exiting (I'm aware that you can manipulate this with "interactive" events, but this is the general idea).
+You can take the number of bounces that occurred in a time period and divide it by the total number of sessions to calculate the metric Bounce Rate, and it’s common to compare the Bounce Rates of various campaigns or traffic channels.